sofach/SFPullRefresh/README.md

 }
 ```
 #### Customization
-You can set the position, and if you want use your own refresh animation, you can customize refresh or load more control with your own view.
+You can customize refresh or load more control with your own view.

 ```objective-c